taporag/sftp-user-manager/README.md

 ## Author

-Built with ❤️ for easy SFTP user management.
+Built with ❤️ for easy and secure SFTP user management.

 ---

 **⭐ If you find this useful, please consider giving it a star!**